Connect with 2 billion WhatsApp users via messages and templates.

 Twilio is a communication platform specialized in phone services.
 Airy Core supports Twilio as a provider of 2 different sources: Twilio WhatsApp and Twilio SMS.
 The Twilio provider requires the following configuration:

-- Connect a Twilio provider to your instance
+- Step 2: Connect a Twilio provider to your instance

-- Send and receive messages with the Inbox UI
+- Step 3: Send and receive messages with the Inbox UI

 Let's proceed step by step.

-Then, you need to request access to enable your Twilio number for WhatsApp: complete the request form on Twilio's webiste.
+Then, you need to request access to enable your Twilio number for WhatsApp by completing the request form on Twilio's website.
 To request access, you need to have a Facebook Business Manager ID: read Twilio's documentation for more information on the request process.

 Copy and paste your